Walk with Me in Hell

 Walk with Me in Hell is the third video album by American heavy metal band Lamb of God.
 On May 1, 2008, Lamb of God stated via Myspace that their new live DVD, Walk with Me in Hell, would be released on July 1, 2008.
 The DVD is two discs long and has nearly five hours of footage.
 It contains the feature documentary Walk with Me in Hell and multiple live performance extras from across the globe on the Sacrament World Tour as well as the additional full-length feature “Making of Sacrament” plus Lamb of God's entire performance at the Download Festival 2007, where they performed in front of over 72,000 fans.
 Extras include deleted scenes, live performance videos for various tour stops, the official music video for “Redneck,” and a “Making of ‘Redneck’” documentary.
+The video peaked at #2 on the Billboard Top Music Video chart, and was certified platinum by the RIAA for 100,000 copies sold in 2009.

+The films world premiere took place at Chelsea Cinemas in New York City on June 30, with the full band in attendance.

+The DVD received positive reception and was ranked the second best metal DVD of the decade by MTV’s Headbangers Ball.